curityio/react-native-haapi-example/README.md

 ## 6. Test Native Passkey Logins

 Passkeys require hosting of assets documents at trusted internet HTTPS URL.\
-On iOS, you must also provide overrides with your Apple team ID and a unique bundle identifier.\
+On iOS, you must also provide overrides with your own Apple team ID and unique bundle identifier.\
-You can use ngrok to host assets documents and test passkeys logins for both Android and iOS.
+You can use ngrok to host assets documents and test passkeys logins for both Android and iOS.\
+The following example commands deploy the Curity Identity Server with a passkeys configuration:

 ```bash
 export APPLE_TEAM_ID='MYTEAMID'